 Early Political Career and Family Life with Lady Bird

-Lyndon Baines Johnson, the 36th President of the United States, unexpectedly took office after John F. Kennedy was assassinated in Texas.
-Lyndon was born on August 27, 1908 in Central Texas from modest means.
+Lyndon Baines Johnson, the 36th President of the United States, unexpectedly took office after the assassination of John F. Kennedy in Texas.
+On August 27, 1908, Lyndon was born in Central Texas from modest means.
 He was the oldest of five children to Sam Ealy Johnson Jr. and Rebekah Baines Johnson.
 His father was a farmer.
-He also worked as state legislator, which was Johnson's earliest view of politics.
+He also worked as a state legislator.

-In 1930, he graduated from Southwest Texas State Teachers College (renamed Texas State University), which was located in San Marcos, Texas.
-While he was there, he taught students of Mexican descent in south Texas in order to help pay for his education.
+In 1930, he graduated from Southwest Texas State Teachers College (renamed Texas State University) in San Marcos, Texas.
+While he was there, he taught students of Mexican descent in south Texas to help pay for his education.
 This experience gave him a greater appreciation for those in poverty.

-In 1931, he moved to Washington, D.C. to serve as congressional secretary, where he met many influential people and learned about the political process.
+In 1931, he moved to Washington, D.C., to serve as a congressional secretary, where he met many influential people and learned about the political process.

-On November 17,1934, he married his wife Claudia Alta "Lady Bird" Taylor.
+On November 17, 1934, he married his wife Claudia Alta "Lady Bird" Taylor.
 She was a soft-spoken, well-educated woman from a prominent family.
 They eventually had two daughters, Lynda and Luci.
 Three years later, he began his political career when he won a spot in the House of Representatives due to a New Deal Platform under Franklin D. Roosevelt.
-He became the Texas director of the National Youth Administration that helped young people find jobs or volunteer work during the Great Depression.
+He became the Texas director of the National Youth Administration, which helped young people find jobs or volunteer work during the Great Depression.

 When World War II began, he served in the Navy as a lieutenant commander, although he continued his service in the House.
 He won the Silver Star in the South Pacific.

-He served a total of six terms in the House, before being elected into the Senate in 1948.
+He served six terms in the House before being elected into the Senate in 1948.
 Five years later, he became the youngest Minority Leader in Senate history.
-Then a year later he became the Majority Leader, for a total of twelve years in the Senate.
+Then a year later, he became the Majority Leader for a total of twelve years in the Senate.

-Lyndon was with JFK the day that the President was shot on November 22, 1963.
+Lyndon was with JFK the day of his assassination, which happened on November 22, 1963.
 Within two hours of his death, Lyndon took the Oath of Office while aboard Air Force One and became the next President as they immediately rushed him to Washington D.C.

-He was very qualified for the position, despite not having run for the position with his thirty plus years as a politician.
+He was very qualified for the position, despite not having run for it with his thirty-plus years as a politician.
 He was very hard working and was very focused on reasoning with people.
 He was often quoted saying, "Come now, let us reason together," as he talked with people regarding anything and everything.

-He quickly went to work after taking oath and promised the American people that he was going to continue Kennedy's progressive ideas.
-He passed many new laws, including the Civil Rights Act of 1964 as well as continued the tax cuts that President Kennedy was pushing before he passed away.
+He quickly went to work after taking an oath and promised the American people that he would continue Kennedy's progressive ideas.
+He passed many new laws, including the Civil Rights Act of 1964, and continued the tax cuts that President Kennedy was pushing before he passed away.

 He later passed an education bill, an anti-poverty plan, and a food-stamp program.
-Due to his great success with these bills, he was easily reelected with 61 percent of the vote and with the largest popular margin in American history with more than 15 million votes.
+Due to his great success with these bills, he was easily reelected with 61 percent of the vote and the most significant popular margin in American history with more than 15 million votes.